 What to expect on a Sunday:

 - You will be welcomed.
 The Chapel is a growing community of faith and we would love for you to join us.
 Sit anywhere you like – no one has a reserved pew.
-Children of all ages are sincerely welcome in all services, but a nursery is offered for infants and toddlers as well as Children’s Church for three year olds and up, in the Education Building, during the 8:45 a.m. and 10:30 a.m. services.
+Children of all ages are sincerely welcome in all services, but a nursery is offered for infants and toddlers in the education building as well as Children’s Church for three year olds and up in the Children’s Chapel during the 10:30 a.m. service.

 - You will not be singled out.
 When you visit the Chapel, no one is going to ask you to stand up, introduce yourself, and share your favorite football team.
 But, a few folks might shake your hand and say hello.